 Ignition Interlock Driver License (IIL)

-An Ignition Interlock Driver License (IIL) allows you to drive vehicles equipped with an ignition interlock device while your regular license is suspended or revoked for a drug or alcohol-related offense.
+An Ignition Interlock Driver License (IIL) allows you to drive a vehicle while your license is suspended or revoked for a drug or alcohol-related offense.

 Requirements

-To be eligible for an IIL, your driving record must show all of the following:
+To be eligible, your driving record must show all of the following:

-• You’ve been arrested or convicted of any of the following:
+1. An arrest or conviction of any of the following:

 • DUI or Physical Control involving drugs or alcohol